WICG/bundle-preloading/motivation.md

 For the same [reason as ServiceWorkers](https://w3c.github.io/ServiceWorker/#path-restriction), it is important to limit resource bundles to represent resources whose path begins with a particular prefix, to provide additional protection on sites which host multiple users' content in different directories in the same origin (e.g., university websites' home directories, or GitHub pages for large organizations with several repositories).

-#### Resource identity

-URLs form the identity for resources on the Web.
-Resource bundles *represent* the same resources as their individual URLs indicate.
-Servers must maintain this correspondence--serving the same result if a resource is fetched individually, outside of the bundle.
-Clients must be able to verify that servers are well-behaved in practice.
-This correspondence maintains the sense of identity of URLs.
-(Enforcement of this property is described in 🚧["Optionality and URL integrity"](./subresource-loading.md#optionality-and-url-integrity)🚧.)
-In this proposal, maintaining resource identity is necessary for backwards compatibility and graceful degradation as much as it is for preserving user freedom on the web.

 ### Usability

 #### For web developers

-Web development mechanisms and tools (other than bundlers) should not need to change as a result of using bundle preloading.
+- Web development mechanisms and tools (other than bundlers) should not need to change as a result of using bundle preloading.
 - Mechanisms like code splitting with `import()` and asset references with `new URL()` should be usable in the same way.
-- Rich customizations/transformations (e.g., JSX, SASS), not just built-in Web features, should remain usable when targeting resource bundles.
+- Rich transformations (e.g., JSX, SASS), not just built-in Web features, should remain usable when targeting resource bundles.
 - Bundle preloading should allow for [revving](./glossary.md#revving).

 #### For servers and intermediaries

-- Web servers, as well as optimizing/caching intermediaries such as CDNs, should be able to implement bundle preloadingwith low, reasonable overhead and without being required to hold the entire bundle in memory.
+- Web servers, as well as optimizing/caching intermediaries such as CDNs, should be able to implement bundle preloading with low, reasonable overhead and without being required to hold the entire bundle in memory.
-- Web servers and intermediaries that do not understand bundle preloading should not suffer large time or space performance penalties, e.g. combinatorial explosion of caching content.
+- Web servers and intermediaries that do not understand bundle preloading should not suffer large time or space performance penalties (e.g. combinatorial explosion of caching content).
 - The serving logic should be stateless and independent of the details of bundlers or applications (e.g. unlike HTTP/2 PUSH):
   - Protocols must be stateless, with the server not needing to track individual client cache contents or previously served bundles/files for the origin.
   - Deployment of static content using bundles to servers should be possible simply by copying files.